 Ida Olsson, 33, Sweden - Kayak and outdoor guide

 Like the team on Facebook on their page 'The Women's Euro Arabian North Pole Expedition'

-And watch the dedicated expedition website evolve as the team progress at www.euroarabianexpedition.com
+And explore the dedicated expedition website at www.euroarabianexpedition.com